remix-run/remix/docs/api/conventions.md

 | root.tsx
 ```

-When a nested route has the same name its directory, it becomes a "layout route" for all of the other child routes inside that directory.
+In the example above, the `blog.tsx` is a "layout route" for everything within the `blog` directory (`blog/index.tsx` and `blog/categories.tsx`).
+When a nested route has the same name its directory, it becomes a layout route for all of the other child routes inside that directory.
 Similar to your [root route](#root-layout-route), the layout route should render an `<Outlet />` which is where the child routes will appear.
 This is how you can create multiple levels of persistent layout nesting associated with URLs.

 You can also create layout routes **without adding segments to the URL** by prepending the directory and associated route file with `__`.
 For example, all of your marketing pages could share a layout rendered in `/app/routes/__marketing.tsx` as the layout, and those routes would go in the `/app/routes/__marketing/` directory.
 A route `/app/routes/__marketing/product.tsx` would be accessible at the `/product` URL.